University of Washington Tacoma: Campus

 The 46-acre campus is located on a hillside at the southern edge of downtown Tacoma, overlooking the Port of Tacoma and Mount Rainier.
 Set in the historic Union Station District, UW Tacoma renovated century-old, brick buildings that were built by businesses that depended on the railroad in the late 1880s and early 1900s.
 The university has earned architectural awards for transforming these buildings into modern classrooms.
-In the design of the campus, the UW Tacoma honored the traditions of the Northern Pacific Railway and its part in establishing the city of Tacoma.
+In the design of the campus, UW Tacoma honored the traditions of the Northern Pacific Railway and its part in establishing the city of Tacoma.

 Located on the east side of the campus across Pacific Ave are the Washington State History Museum, the Tacoma Art Museum, the beautifully reconstructed Union Station, and the Children's Museum of Tacoma.
 On the north side of the Washington State History Museum is the Chihuly Bridge of Glass.
 The Chihuly Bridge of Glass is a pedestrian walkway that crosses over Interstate 705 and leads to the Museum of Glass.